yuecen/price-list/README.md

 ## price-list

-This is a tutorial of Vue.js + Semantic UI + Stylus
+This is a tutorial of getting started with Vue.js, Semantic UI, and Stylus.